Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 • Feeling irritable

-Of course, this all depends on specific vitamins you're taking too much of.
+Of course, this depends on the specific vitamins you take too much of.

-Moreover, over fortification of our foods should be a much bigger concern.
+Moreover, the over-fortification of our foods should be a much bigger concern.

-Consuming excessive amounts of dietary supplements, including vitamins, can adversely affect your health.
+Consuming excessive dietary supplements, including vitamins, can adversely affect your health.

 "I have not seen someone off the street who was taking a toxic level of vitamin A or D -- those are very unusual.
 What I'm more likely to see is a person with a dosing level of supplements that's higher than optimal."